guangliangyang/ChatPPG/doc/readme.txt

 10. prompt

- please analysis the player performance please detect serve foul
+1) please analysis the player performance

-Summarize performance, highlight weaknesses, and suggest areas for improvement
+2) Summarize performance, highlight weaknesses, and suggest areas for improvement

-Determine the skill level of the player based on the above data.
+3) Determine the skill level of the player based on the above data.
 Give me the exact numerical reason and proof or evidence

+4) please detect serve foul